ThySeth/WastefulDB/README.md

   - The identifier is accepted in string, number, and object form.
 This wasn't documented previously.
   - Error messages are more descriptive than before.
   - Feedback provides the identifier that was given.
+- Rewritten `.get()`
+  - The {dir} parameter is now it's own standalone parameter, no longer attached to the same object as the identifier parameter. {dir} is still optional and will default to `this.path`.
 - Removed a lot of redundant code related to the boolean-ternary statements